sliterok/sticker-gpt/README.md

 4.  **Configure Notification Headers:**
     Create a `headers.json` file in the root directory.
 This file must contain the necessary HTTP request headers required to interact with the sora.com `/backend/notif` endpoint.

     - **How to obtain headers:** Use your browser's developer tools (usually by pressing F12).
-Go to the Network tab, perform the action on sora.com that triggers the notification check, find the request to `/backend/notif`, and copy the request headers into the `headers.json` file.
+Go to the Network tab, perform the action on sora.com that triggers the notification check, find the request to `/backend/notif`, press Copy > Copy as fetch (Node.js), and copy the value of `headers` property into the `headers.json` file.

     - **Example `headers.json` format:**
       ```json